SabahatJK/fintech-case-study/README.md

 #### **Stripe APIs**

 Stripe APIs are built in Ruby language using Restful architecture.
-APIs have predictable resource-oriented URLs, accept form-encoded request bodies, return JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs. <sup>[(Stripe)](https://stripe.com/docs/api)</sup>.
+APIs have predictable resource-oriented URLs, accept form-encoded request bodies, return JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs. <sup><a href="#19">[19]</a></sup>
  It uses API-keys for authentication requests.
 There are two types of API keys, Publishable and Secret.
 The publishable keys are public keys used to identify the customer with Stripe on client-facing code such as stripe.js, it has access to limited strips API requests.
 The secret key, as the name suggests is confidential and only stored on the merchant's server, it can be used to perform any API request with stripe.

 #### **Client Libraries**